vmihailenco/taskq/README.md

 ### In-memory

-Memqueue is in-memory implementation primarily useful for local development / unit testing.
+memqueue is in-memory queue backend implementation primarily useful for local development / unit testing.
 Unlike SQS and IronMQ it has running queue processor by default.

 ```go
 import "gopkg.in/queue.v1"